dbeley/playlist-versioning/README.md

 - for now an artist can't be added to several playlists
 - mpc query language is quite limited and only support exact matches

-The script assume the library is organized using `ARTIST/ALBUM/TRACK` folder structure.
+The script assume the library is organized with `ARTIST/ALBUM/TRACK` as folder structure.

-If you run the scripts after another run, don't forget to delete the previous output as the scripts append their results to the output files.

 ## MPD matching